Ignacio Hernando de Larramendi y Montiano: Early politics: from leaflet dropper to party executive

-Already as a 10-year-old Ignacio was engaged in politics, in 1931 distributing Carlist electoral leaflets of his father; apart from the Requeté episode, during the Civil War he engaged in a Carlist student organization Agrupación Escolar Tradicionalista, mocking himself as president of its Madrid branch on exile.
-Having returned to the capital he indeed engaged in local AET organization and emerged as one of its most active leaders.
-Together with a group of similarly-minded peers, best known of them Rafael Gambra and Francisco Elías de Tejada, he staged minor and semi-private anti-Francoist demonstrations, at one point in 1942 having been detained and placed under security supervision.
-Their most notable activity was Academia Vázquez de Mella, a Carlist-flavored private educational initiative of Maximo Palomar; the experience formatted Larramendi reinforcing his penchant for social issues and for cultural rather than political dimension of Traditionalism.
+Ignacio was engaged in politics as young as 10, distributing Carlist electoral leaflets for his father in 1931.
+Apart from the Requeté episode, during the Civil War he engaged in a Carlist student organization Agrupación Escolar Tradicionalista, mocking himself as the president of its Madrid branch on exile.
+Having returned to the capital he engaged in local AET organization and emerged as one of its most active leaders.
+Together with a group of similarly minded peers, including Rafael Gambra and Francisco Elías de Tejada, he staged minor and semi-private anti-Francoist demonstrations, at one point in 1942 being detained and placed under security supervision.
+The AET's most notable activity was the Academia Vázquez de Mella, a Carlist-flavored private educational initiative of Maximo Palomar; the experience formatted Larramendi reinforcing his penchant for social issues and for cultural rather than political dimension of Traditionalism.

-Following demise of Academia in the mid-1940s there were no official or semi-official Carlist structure in Madrid; internal political and dynastical fragmentation contributed to crisis of the movement.
-During that period Larramendi, influenced by Elías de Tejada and own father, tended to favor Dom Duarte and the Braganzas as most legitimate candidates to the throne, though in the early 1950s he was already converted to supporter of the Borbón-Parmas.
-Following a brief and moderately successful episode of launching in 1951 an own publishing house, Traditionalist-flavored Editorial Cálamo, in the early 1950s he became known in the movement as a young, vehemently anti-Francoist and dynastically loyal militant.
-He was counted among intransigent followers of the official Carlist leader Manuel Fal Conde, so-called Falcondistas, though did not rise to top layers of the movement.
-During the first royal presentation of the claimant Don Javier in Barcelona in 1952 he was not listed among those attending, though certainly position of his father, at that time among those co-engineering launch of Don Javier's campaign, helped him enter Carlist ruling circles of the era.
+Following the demise of Academia in the mid-1940s, there were no official or semi-official Carlist structure in Madrid after internal political and dynastical fragmentation contributed to the dissolution of the movement.
+During this period, Larramendi, influenced by Elías de Tejada and own father, tended to favor Dom Duarte and the Braganzas as the most legitimate candidates to the throne, though in the early 1950s he had already converted to support the Borbón-Parmas.
+Following a brief and moderately successful launch of his own publishing house in 1951, the traditionalist-leaning Editorial Cálamo, in the early 1950s he became known in the movement as a young, vehemently anti-Francoist and dynastically loyal militant.
+He was counted among intransigent followers of the official Carlist leader Manuel Fal Conde, the so-called Falcondistas, though did not rise to top layers of the movement.
+During the first royal presentation of the claimant Don Javier in Barcelona in 1952 he was not listed among those attending, though his father's position among those co-engineering the launch of Don Javier's campaign, helped him enter Carlist ruling circles of the era.

-It seems that soon Larramendi's anti-Francoism exceeded that of Fal; in the mid-1950s he was considered member of "duros" or "guipúzcoanos", an internal faction grumbling at official party line as yielding versus Franco; others consider him member of the "intellectuals" faction, also opposed to the "integrist" group of Fal.
+In the mid-1950s Larramendi was considered a member of "duros" or "guipúzcoanos", an internal faction grumbling at official party line as yielding versus Franco; others consider him member of the "intellectuals" faction, also opposed to the "integrist" group of Fal.
 As internal crisis climaxed, in the mid-1950s Fal was forced into resignation and Vasco-Navarros suggested that Larramendi be appointed to Secretariado Político, a freshly created body supposed to assist a new leader, José María Valiente.
-The plan was to push hard with the royal claim of Don Javier, but it backfired; it turned out that the new party executive was dominated by supporters of replacing intransigence with a collaborationist offer to Franco.
+The plan was to push hard with the royal claim of Don Javier, but it backfired.
+The new party executive was dominated by supporters of replacing intransigence with a collaborationist offer to Franco.
 When the new Secretariat addressed Falange with proposal of a joint action, Larramendi resigned.
-His career in the executive terminated after just few months.
+His career in the executive ended after just a few months.